joyrexus/emma-integrations/README.md

 * Revise and expand the [pubic API docs](http://api.myemma.com/index.html).
 See the [`gh-pages`](https://github.com/myemma/emma-api-documentation/tree/gh-pages) branch of the [repo](https://github.com/myemma/emma-api-documentation).

-* Create a golang client mirroring the features of the [node](https://github.com/nathanpeck/emma-sdk) and [python](https://github.com/myemma/EmmaPython) clients.
+* Create a golang client for the Public API mirroring the features of the [node](https://github.com/nathanpeck/emma-sdk) and [python](https://github.com/myemma/EmmaPython) clients.